Regularly held conferences are:

 Dermatology grand rounds lecture - 8:00 to 9:00 am

-The speaker is a faculty member, invited guest, visiting professor, Dartmouth-Hitchcock faculty in other discipline or resident.
-The residents each give one or two grand rounds lectures a year.
+The speaker is a faculty member, invited guest, visiting professor, Dartmouth-Hitchcock faculty in another discipline.
 The chief residents rotate the duty of scheduling the Grand Rounds Lecture conference speakers, in consultation with the section chief and program director.
 Topics are varied and include all areas of dermatology medical knowledge, patient care or ACGME competencies.

 Dermatology grand rounds - 9:00 to 10:30 am

 This is a CPC clinical conference.
 The chief resident in charge of conferences directs the conference.
-Dr. Nicole Pace is in charge of attendance, CME requirement documentation, and keeping a hard copy notebook log of all case presentations.
-Four to six patients are evaluated in the clinic by all attendants.
+Patients are evaluated in the clinic by all attendants.
 Patients who present a diagnostic or therapeutic challenge or patients with uncommon or particularly good teaching value presentations are invited by staff, residents, or our community-based dermatologists.
-After clinic evaluation, the case is formally presented by one of the chief residents.
+After clinic evaluation, cases are formally presented by one of the chief residents.
 Residents are called upon to describe the presentation and generate an apt diagnostic differential.
 Pathology is reviewed by an attending dermatopathologist or the dermatopathology fellow.
 Further work-up considerations, important learning elements, and typically an evidence based literature review of a subtopic of the case is presented and summarized by a resident or rotating student.
-These summaries of subtopics or literature review pertaining to particular elements in a case presentation are kept in the hard-copy notebook log.
-The log of all cases is kept, and follow-up case review is performed as a component of this conference several times a year.

 Friday dermatopathology conference - 10:45 to 11:30 am